Cherry Bomb Chops

 Preheat the oven to 200 degrees F.

-Once the chops have reached 90 degrees F, remove them from the oven and increase the oven temperature to 300 degrees F.
+Once the chops have reached 90 degrees F, remove them from the oven.

 In a large saucepan over high heat, add the water and remaining ingredients, except the ice.
 Stir until the salt dissolves.
 Remove from the heat, add the ice and stir until cool.